- Inform me

-The most recommended breast cancer treatment is total or partial mastectomy.
+This surgery is the most recommended breast cancer treatment .
 There are two types

-- Partial mastectomy (also known as lumpectomy, breast-conserving surgery, excisional biopsy or quadrantectomy)
+- Partial (also known as lumpectomy, breast-conserving surgery, excisional biopsy or quadrantectomy)

-- Total mastectomy (full removal of the breast, also known as modified radical mastectomy)
+- Total (full removal of the breast, also known as modified radical mastectomy)

 Most patients undergo some form of this surgery, which removes cancer cells and makes for clear resection margins.
-In other words, the surgeon removes not only the tumour but also some of the surrounding tissue, to maximize chances of eliminating all the cancer cells.
-This tissue is then analyzed for cancer cells.
-Absence of malignant cells in this tissue indicates that the cancer has been removed and points to a good prognosis.
+In other words, the surgeon removes not only the tumor but also some of the surrounding tissue.
+This can maximize chances of eliminating all the cancer cells.
+Then, this tissue is analyzed for cancer cells.
+Absence of malignant cells in this tissue indicates that the cancer has been removed and points towards a good prognosis.
 During a total or partial mastectomy, surgeons also perform a biopsy on the sentinel or axillary lymph nodes to examine whether the disease has spread to the lymphatic system or other organs.

-Following a mastectomy, women may experience some side effects such as lymphedema, pain or numbness in the arm or shoulder, and diminished self-esteem stemming from changes to their body.
+Following the surgery, women may experience some side effects such as lymphedema, pain or numbness in the arm or shoulder, and diminished self-esteem stemming from changes to their body.

-Research is underway to develop techniques (such as intraoperative frozen section consultation) to avoid a total mastectomy and perform a partial mastectomy instead.
+Research is underway to develop techniques (such as intraoperative frozen section consultation) to avoid a total mastectomy and perform a partial one instead.